Online

 4✉️ An Initial Email Will Be Sent Out

-- The Video Link for for the first online counselling session.
+- The Video Link for the first online counselling session.

 - Additional information such as time of the appointment, the type of service and bank details for payment